 On September 24, 2016, the CDC announced that a multistate outbreak of Shiga toxin-producing E. coli O157:H7 infections were linked to beef products produced by Adams Farm.
 Seven illnesses were identified in Connecticut, Massachusetts, Pennsylvania, and West Virginia, with illness onset dates ranging from June 27, 2016 to September 4, 2016.
 Trace back information was available for 5 case-patients and indicated that all 5 case-patients consumed beef products supplied by Adams Farms Slaughterhouse.

 About E. coli

 Escherichia coli or E. coli is a type of bacterium that lives in the intestines of healthy humans and animals.
-Some strains of E. coli are capable of producing a powerful toxin, known as Shiga toxin, and can cause severe, life-threatening illness.
+While many strains of E. coli are harmless, some strains are capable of producing a powerful toxin, known as Shiga toxin, and can cause severe, life-threatening illness.

 The CDC reports that symptoms of E. coli food poisoning typically begin 3-4 days after eating a contaminated food; however, symptoms may occur anywhere from 1 to 10 days following pathogen exposure.

 Contact The Weinberg Law Firm For E. Coli Lawsuit Help

 If you have been sickened in an E. coli food poisoning outbreak and you would like to learn more about your legal rights, please contact the our firm at 1-877-934-6274.
 Our phones are answered 24/7.